Dianne van Giersbergen: Xandria (2013–2017)

 On 25 October 2013, van Giersbergen was presented as the new lead singer of the German symphonic metal band Xandria after the departure of Manuela Kraller.
 On 28 November 2013, was her first live debut with Xandria in Madrid, Spain.
 Her debut album with the band was released on 2 May 2014, named Sacrificium.

 On 31 July 2015, her second work with Xandria called Fire & Ashes was released with a total of seven tracks: three new songs, two remakes of well known Xandria classics, and two cover songs.

 On 27 January 2017, her third and last work with Xandria titled Theater of Dimensions was released.

 On 13 September 2017, she left Xandria for personal reasons and tensions with the other band members.

 Solo career (2022–present)

 Van Giersbergen announced on 19 October 2022, that she would begin working on her debut solo album alongside Joost van den Broek.
 The album, which will be called Soulward Bound, also contains the single "After the Storm", which was released on 14 February 2023.
 During a live chat on the release day of the single, van Giersbergen revealed that it might take five years for the album to come out.
 Four other singles were released in support of the album: "Unleash the Siren", "A Symphonic Tragedy", "Flameborn", "The Elders' Call", and "Phantom of War".

+On 3 April 2026, Dianne Van Giersbergen released her single entitled "The Quietude", featuring her vocal teacher Elena Vink on soprano guest vocals, Johanna van Brabandt on child guest soprano vocals, Ben Mathot on violin, and Apocalyptica's Perttu Kivilaakso on cello.